About

 Mutual Benefit Society of Baltimore Collection

 The Mutual Benefit Society insurance company operated in Baltimore from 1903 until 1977 when it merged with another insurance company.
-Located on 407-413 W. Franklin St., in buildings that still bear the name, it provided weekly sick benefits, death benefits, and health insurance primarily for African-Americans.
-The Mutual Benefit Society was founded by Harry O’Neill Wilson Sr., a successful African-American banker, real estate developer and philanthropist.
+Located at 407-413 W. Franklin St., in buildings that still bear the name, it provided weekly sick benefits, death benefits, and health insurance primarily for African-Americans.
+The Mutual Benefit Society was founded by Harry O’Neill Wilson Sr., a successful African-American banker, real estate developer, and philanthropist.
 He was widely considered to be one of the wealthiest and most influential men in Maryland during the early twentieth century.

 Transcribing these ledgers will provide searchable access to the names and information they contain.
-This access will allow for multiple avenues of research including valuable genealogical research.
-For more information please see the project handout
+This access will allow for multiple avenues of research, including valuable genealogical research.
+For more information, please see the project handout.

 Collection Image: Mutual Benefit Society of Baltimore Incorporated 1903.
 407 W. Franklin St. Baltimore, Maryland, Newberry Postcard Collection, Identifier nby_2BH824